San Francisco Waldorf School: Arts

 The arts are an important part of the student experience at SFWHS.
 Not only do students have studio and practical arts classes all four years, but artistic expression penetrates the other subjects as well.
 For example, careful geometric renderings make math classes less abstract and more accessible.

 In addition to a strong visual arts program, SFWHS has a comprehensive performing arts program.
 Every student is required to take a performing arts or music class twice weekly.
 Classes include orchestra, world music, drumming, and more.
 The Eurythmy Troupe also meets at this time, and prepares for public performances in February followed by an annual international tour.
 SFWHS's drama program includes classes, a school production, and a senior play.

 Athletics

-SFWHS' athletics program fields cross country, boys' and girls' soccer, boys' and girls' basketball, girls' volleyball, boys' baseball, and sailing.
+SFWHS' athletics program fields cross country, boys' and girls' soccer, boys' and girls' basketball, girls' volleyball, and boys' baseball.
 All teams compete through the Bay Counties League Central, under the umbrella of the Bay Area Conference.

 The high school also has a comprehensive outdoor education program that is built into the year in an academically appropriate way.
 For example, the eleventh grade always travels to Mount Lassen in the fall, to study astronomy.